 - How can fragile peace agreements be implemented in communities torn apart by civil war?

 - What research methods and practical strategies are used by mediators and negotiators at local and regional levels?

 - How can these be applied to international conflicts?

 Who is it for?

-- Practitioners with interests in the practical applications of mediation, negotiation and diplomacy
+- Conflict and Mediation practitioners with interest in the practical applications of mediation, negotiation, and diplomacy

-- Researchers and graduate students (MSc, PhD) with specialist interests in International Relations, Political Psychology, Diplomacy, mediation and conflict transformation
+- Researchers with specialist interests in peace-building and conflict transformation

 Academic Lead: Dr Tereza Capelos